Soong sisters: Break-up and deaths

-In 1944, Soong Ai-ling left China for Brazil to receive medical treatment and later settled in the United States in 1946.
-In November 1948, Soong Mei-ling travelled to the United States to seek support for her husband, Chiang Kai-shek, and the Kuomintang.
-In May 1949, she wrote to Soong Ching-ling, asking if there was anything she could do for her sister in China.
+In 1944, Ai-ling left China for Brazil to receive medical treatment and later settled in the United States in 1946.
+In November 1948, Mei-ling travelled to the United States to seek support for her husband, Chiang Kai-shek, and the Kuomintang.
+In May 1949, she wrote to Ching-ling, asking if there was anything she could do for her sister in China.
 This letter marked the last communication between Mei-ling and Ching-ling.
 Following the Kuomintang's defeat in the Chinese Civil War, Mei-ling arrived in Taipei, Taiwan, in 1950, while Ching-ling remained on the mainland and joined the Communist-led government.
 In 1957, Ching-ling wrote to Ai-ling, requesting her to return to China.

 In 1969, Ai-ling and Mei-ling attended the funeral of their brother T. A. Soong in San Francisco, but Ching-ling was absent.
 In 1971, T. V. Soong died in San Francisco, and his funeral was scheduled to take place in New York.
 Mei-ling flew from Taiwan to Hawaii for a stopover, during which Chiang Kai-shek urged her to cancel her trip.
 She later learned that the Communist Chinese government had informed the U.S. government of Ching-ling’s intention to attend the funeral in New York.
 Consequently, Mei-ling and Ai-ling both cancelled their trips, and none of the sisters attended their brother's funeral.
 Ai-ling died in New York in 1973.
 Ching-ling had planned to reunite with Mei-ling in Japan before her death, which never happened.

 In 1981, Ching-ling fell critically ill.
-Her family sent a telegram to Mei-ling, hoping for a reunion.
-Mei-ling responded, suggesting that Ching-ling be sent to New York, United States instead, as a potential family reunion in Beijing was seen as a threat to the legitimacy of her stepson, Taiwanese President Chiang Ching-kuo.
-Xinhua noted that although other family members were present at the time of Soong's passing, she did not reunite with her sister.
-She was later invited by the Communist Chinese government for the funeral, but she told Chiang Ching-kuo, her stepson, that she would not go.
-Deng Xiaoping mentioned that Soong, the aunt of Chiang Ching-kuo, had expressed hope for reunification talks between the governments of Beijing and Taipei in the near future.
+Her help sent a telegram to Mei-ling, hoping for a reunion.
+Mei-ling responded, suggesting that Ching-ling be sent to New York, where she lived, as a potential family reunion in Beijing was seen as a threat to the legitimacy of her stepson, Taiwanese President Chiang Ching-kuo.
+Xinhua noted that although other Soong family members were present at the time of Ching-ling's passing, Mei-ling was not.
+Beijing later invited Mei-ling to the funeral, but she told Chiang Ching-kuo, her stepson, that she would not go.
+Deng Xiaoping mentioned that Ching-ling had expressed hope for reunification talks between the governments of Beijing and Taipei in the near future.

-Ching-ling was buried in the Soong family graveyard in June.
-In January 1984, the cemetery was re-organised as the "Mausoleum of Soong Ching Ling, Honorary Chairman of the People's Republic of China", which came under state protection in February 1982.
+Ching-ling was buried in the Soong family graveyard in June 1981.
+In January 1984, the cemetery was revamped as the Soong Ching-ling Mausoleum, which came under state protection in February 1982.
 Before Mei-ling died in 2003, she had refused to be buried in Taiwan and hoped to be buried with her parents in Shanghai, which was not acceptable for the Kuomintang.
 As a result, she was buried in the United States instead.